CSR Procurement

 Declaration of Partnership Building

 Based on the belief that it is important to actively work on strengthening the supply chain, Kaneka endorses the aims of the Council on Promoting Partnership Building for Cultivating the Future advanced by the Cabinet Office and other related ministries and agencies.
 We announced our Declaration of Partnership Building in October 2022.
+The aim is to build new partnerships by promoting cooperation, coexistence, and coprosperity with business partners in the supply chain and other business operators seeking to create value.

 CHECK & ACT